heseber/genie-parser/docs/annotate.md

 A subdirectory with one FASTA file for each chromosome needs to be provided.
-The genome FASTA file can be split into chromosome specific files using the Python script `extract_sequences.py` which is part of the GitHub repository of the Bayer GENIE project and also included here:
+The genome FASTA file can be split into chromosome specific files using the Python script `extract_sequences.py` which is part of this GitHub repository and also included here:

 ??? note "extract_sequences.py"
     ```python